 I have since learned the following adaptions that you can try if you and your school are comfortable with them.
 Keep everyone masked.
 Laminate all cards, so they can be wiped down at the end of class.
 Or, for cards you are going to use over and over like Weekend Chat, have students cut their own set of cards that they keep with them and use over and over.
 Take students outside or to a large area where they can spread out.
 Or, I know some school has plexiglass students can sit behind and speak to each other.
 Chose one or many accommodations to make it work for YOU.

 For virtual learners or hybrid situations, post the question cards document on Google Classroom (or your LMS of choice).
 Have students practice just looking at the questions and chatting online in break-out rooms or using something like Flip grid.
-At differnt times this year, I had quarentines students on zoom on a chromebook or even face timing in (by choice) for speaking practice with those in person.
+At different times this year, I had quarantines students on zoom on a Chromebook or even face timing in (by choice) for speaking practice with those in person.